CPLS.LONDON

 Introduction to Working with Couples

-An online certificate course run over six fortnightly Wednesdays, aimed at qualified therapists who want to start working with couples as well as those looking to enhance, refresh or expand their existing couples therapy practice.
+A six-day certificate course aimed at practicing therapists who want to start working with couples or who want to enhance, refresh or expand their existing couples therapy practice.
 Applicants for the course must have completed 100 hours of supervised counselling practice or 100 supervised hours in a similar field, eg coaching, organisational, etc. (this need not be with couples).

 There are many different methods of working with couples; in this course, which will have a strongly practical orientation, we will focus on Transactional Analysis (TA) and well-known TA-adjacent approaches, eg Imago Relationship Therapy, Bader Pearson Developmental Model, etc. We will cover everything from the initial intake and contracting to negotiating endings.